Beaver Township, Humboldt County, Iowa

-Beaver Township is one of twelve townships in Humboldt County, Iowa, USA.
+Beaver Township is one of twelve townships in Humboldt County, Iowa, United States.
 As of the 2000 census, its population was 351.
 Beaver Township also contains the county seat of Humboldt County, Dakota City.

 History

 Beaver Township was organized in 1878.

 Geography

 According to the United States Census Bureau, Beaver Township covers an area of 36.1 sqmi; of this, 35.9 sqmi is land and 0.2 sqmi is water.